-NM Areas Reviewed Findings Recommendations The facility has a HIV Lead Clinician to carry out responsibilities as required.
-The facility has policies and procedures to facilitate HIV testing.
-The facility had developed policies and procedures that include requirements for the communication of HIV test results.
-Written patient educational materials utilized prior to or at the time of consent for HIV testing include all required elements.
-X Clinicians provided HIV testing as part of routine medical care for patients.
-Clinicians did not provide HIV testing to 5 of 36 patients (14 percent).
-5. We recommended that clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored.
-X When HIV testing occurred, clinicians consistently documented informed consent.
-Clinicians did not document informed consent for HIV testing for 2 of 14 patients.
-6. We recommended that clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
-The facility complied with additional elements as required by local policy.
+NM Areas Reviewed Findings Recommendations

+The facility has a Lead HIV Clinician to

+carry out responsibilities as required.

+The facility has policies and procedures to

+facilitate HIV testing.

+The facility had developed policies and

+procedures that include requirements for

+the communication of HIV test results.

+Written patient educational materials

+utilized prior to or at the time of consent for

+HIV testing include all required elements.

+Clinicians provided HIV testing as part of

+routine medical care for patients.

+When HIV testing occurred, clinicians

+consistently documented informed

+consent.

+The facility complied with additional

+elements as required by local policy.